gradx/GenieDotNet/README.md

 Most services are referenced by a named host so will require hosts file manipulation (or config updates)

 ## OvertureMaps
-OvertureMap [paths](https://github.com/gradx/GenieDotNet/tree/main/GenieDotNet/SharedFiles/OvertureMaps) need to be updated as well as code [removed](https://github.com/gradx/GenieDotNet/blob/main/GenieDotNet/Genie.Common/Utils/DuckDbSupport.cs) for the missing postal code file (too large to include).
-Instructions on how to create these using the python package and an associated script coming soon.
+Spatial map [paths](https://github.com/gradx/GenieDotNet/tree/main/GenieDotNet/SharedFiles/OvertureMaps) need to be updated as well as code [removed](https://github.com/gradx/GenieDotNet/blob/main/GenieDotNet/Genie.Common/Utils/DuckDbSupport.cs) for the missing postal code file (too large to include).
+Instructions on how to create these using a python script coming soon.

 ## Optional
 __All benchmarks were tested in "standalone" mode__ on a single node Intel 13980hx with 32GB DDR5 3200+